OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_500.md

 ![](images/500/Lab500_image610.PNG)

-Lab H: Configure Uni-Directional Replication (Parallel Replicat)
+Lab H: Configure Uni-Directional Replication (Integrated Replicat)

 Object:
-In this lab you will configure the Parallel Replicat for the OGGOOW181 deployment.
+In this lab you will configure the Integrated Replicat for the OGGOOW181 deployment.

 Time: 25 minutes